eu-nebulous/sal/automated-tests/README.md

   - [Running the Test](#running-the-test)

 ## Introduction
 SAL automated tests are based on Postman collection and environment files.
-Please note that the difference between a pure Postman collection to make the calls and one meant for automated testing is that the latter contains pre and post scripts to validate the results and direct the flow of the test.
+Please note that the difference between a pure Postman collection to make the calls and one meant for automated testing is that the latter contains pre- and post-scripts to validate the results and direct the flow of the test.

 Newman is a command-line tool that allows you to run Postman collections.
 This guide will walk you through the steps to install and use Newman for running tests.